-The fund rose by 4.4% in 2023\.
+The fund rose by 4.4% in 2023.
 The benchmark index rose by 3.6% over the same period.
-The fund outperformed its benchmark index after taking into account management fees, primarily due to the strong performance of the fund's credit exposure, with narrowing credit spreads and good yield rates at the portfolio level that contributed to excess returns.
+The fund outperformed its benchmark index after taking into account management fees, primarily due to the fund's credit exposure that posted strength during the year, with narrowing credit spreads and good yield rates at the portfolio level that contributed to excess returns.
 The portfolio's selective investments in the real estate sector contributed positively to the excess returns, particularly during H2, with a sharp narrowing of credit spreads in the sector.
 The fund also maneuvered the high interest rate volatility during the year, mainly through treasury bills.